mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * When RTP payloads are carried over DATAGRAMs, each RTP payload data unit is mapped into a DATAGRAM frame, but
-* QUIC implementations can include multiple STREAM frames from different streams and one or more DATAGRAM frames into a single QUIC packet, and may include other QUIC frames as well.
+* QUIC implementations can include multiple STREAM frames from different streams and one or more DATAGRAM frames into a single QUIC packet, and can include other QUIC frames as well.

-QUIC stacks are allowed to wait for a short period of time if the queued QUIC packet is shorter than the path MTU, in order to optimize for bandwidth utilization instead of latency, while real-time applications usually prefer to optimize for latency rather than bandwidth utilization.
+QUIC stacks are allowed to wait for a short period of time if the queued QUIC packet is shorter than the Path MTU, in order to optimize for bandwidth utilization instead of latency, while real-time applications usually prefer to optimize for latency rather than bandwidth utilization.
 This waiting interval is under the QUIC implementation's control, and might be based on knowledge about